rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 AND that one notebook that was not working in the hfpt_Sept1 container DID run! ... yeah, pytorch was at 1.3.1 ... so no wonders why it failed

+## Thursday, September 7, 2023

+1:49pm Been reading up on vector databases and have concluded what I want to try is [DeepImageSearch](https://pypi.org/project/DeepImageSearch/).
+This project builds on top of [Faiss](https://faiss.ai/) which was developed by FaceBook.
+Gonna install this to the hfpt_Sept1 container and give er a go ...
+And yeah, this again deviates from the original intent of this repo, but meh ...

+Right ...
+DeepImageSearch is NOT a vector database, but "DeepImageSearch is a powerful Python library that combines state-of-the-art computer vision models for feature extraction with highly optimized algorithms for indexing and searching." ...
+I MAY look into trying a vector database such as [chroma](https://www.trychroma.com/) or [milvus](https://milvus.io/) after I get a better understanding on how to do image similarity search with DeepImageSearch.